Insta360Develop/CameraSDK-Android/README.md

 InstaCameraManager.getInstance().startPreviewStream(PreviewStreamResolution, true);
 ```

-> Note: The preview stream is different between `Preview` And `Live`, so you must restart preview stream if you want to switch between them.
+> Note: The preview stream is different between `Preview` and `Live`, so you must restart preview stream if you want to switch between them.

 If you want to display the live preview content, please see [Media SDK Function - Preview & Live](#MediaSDK预览)